 Which Controlled Substances Can Never Go in CsRx® Containers?

-• Controlled substance inventory (expired and other unused controlled substances)
+- Controlled substance inventory (expired, recalled, damaged and other unwanted controlled substances)

 How to Dispose of Controlled Substance Wastage in a Hospital?